Fluffy Shima Enaga Bird (Japanese Snow Fairy Bird)

 shima enaga bird

-Climate change is another significant concern.
+Climate change is another significant concern for these Japanese snow fairy birds.
 As Hokkaido’s climate warms, it could affect the availability of insects that Shima Enaga depends on for food during breeding season.

 Predation from species like feral cats can pose a threat to these small birds.
 Their nests built in accessible locations can be vulnerable to various predators including eagles